hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 Let’s import required library need solve the regression problem!

-# Progress

-Note 🔥: I am using Google Colab so PyTorch is already installed , when someone uses a local computer that time requires installing this library on your computer!
+Note: I am using Google Colab so PyTorch is already installed , when someone uses a local computer that time requires installing this library on your computer!
 Here is a step you follow to install PyTorch.

 ```python
 # This is optional for anyone use PyTorch 🔥 local computer